mxhold/mxhold.github.io/README.md

 # maxwellholder.com

-This site is deployed at <https://maxwellholder.com>.
+This project generates the site deployed at <https://maxwellholder.com>.

-It was generated using [tufte](https://github.com/mxhold/tufte).

-## Getting started
+## How to

-Regenerate `index.html` and the blog posts using:

-    bin/tufte build

-Serve them locally at <http://localhost:9292> with:

-    bin/tufte serve

-Deploy with:

-    git push origin master
+1. `bundle`
+2. `bin/jekyll serve` to start the server
+3. Open <http://localhost:4000> in your browser to view rendered site